Yalantis/FastEasyMapping/README.md

 [![Build Status](https://travis-ci.org/Yalantis/FastEasyMapping.png)](https://travis-ci.org/Yalantis/FastEasyMapping)

 ### Note
-This is fork of [EasyMapping](https://github.com/lucasmedeirosleite/EasyMapping) - flexible and easy way of JSON mapping.
+This is a fork of [EasyMapping](https://github.com/lucasmedeirosleite/EasyMapping), a flexible and easy framework for JSON mapping.

-## Reason to be
+## Reason
-It turns out, that almost all popular libraries for JSON mapping SLOW.
-The main reason is often trips to database during lookup of existing objects.
-So we [decided](http://yalantis.com/blog/2014/03/17/from-json-to-core-data-fast-and-effectively/) to take already existing [flexible solution](https://github.com/lucasmedeirosleite/EasyMapping) and improve overall performance.
+It turns out, that almost all popular libraries for JSON mapping are SLOW.
+The main reason for that is multiple trips to database during the lookup of existing objects.
+We [decided](https://yalantis.com/blog/from-json-to-core-data-fast-and-effectively/) to take an already existing [flexible solution](https://github.com/lucasmedeirosleite/EasyMapping) (i.e. EasyMapping) and improve its overall performance.

 <p align="center" >
   <img src="https://raw.githubusercontent.com/Yalantis/FastEasyMapping/efabb88b0831c7ece88e728b9665edc4d3af5b1f/Assets/performance.png" alt="FastEasyMapping" title="FastEasyMapping">
 </p>